8lers/8lers.github.io/index.md

-# Welcome to the BIOL 812 week 4 project for Leif
+# BIOL 812 GitHub Pages project
 This is a simple website built using GitHub Pages, with the goal of learning how to set up a repository and _basic_ website.
 This is **very** simplified, although some **_modifications_** will be made to formats and header styles.

 # What has Git ever done for us?